Retail & Consumer Goods Retail and consumer services

 Since October 2023 in England, it is an offence to supply single-use plastic plates, cutlery, polystyrene cups and food containers to end users.
 Check your stock and supply chain for any banned items.
 Enforcement is by local authority Trading Standards.

-Businesses in England must separate waste into distinct streams.
-Large businesses (250+ employees) must comply from 31 March 2025.
-Micro and small businesses must comply from 31 March 2027.
+Workplaces in England with 10 or more full-time-equivalent employees (counted across the whole business) must comply from 31 March 2025; micro-firms with fewer than 10 must comply by 31 March 2027.
 Separate your waste into dry recyclables (paper/card, plastics/metals, glass), food waste, and residual waste.

-The DRS launches in October 2027 across England, Scotland and Northern Ireland.
-If you sell in-scope drinks, you must act as a return point, accepting empty containers and refunding the 20p deposit.
-Start planning now for return point logistics, storage space for returned containers, and deposit handling procedures.
+The DRS launches on 1 October 2027 across England, Scotland and Northern Ireland, covering PET plastic and metal drinks containers (150ml-3L — glass is excluded) with a flat 20p deposit confirmed by the scheme administrator.
+Wales has withdrawn from the joint scheme.
+If you sell in-scope drinks, you must act as a return point unless exempt.
+Start planning now for return point logistics, storage space and deposit handling.

 WEEE obligations for retailers

 Your WEEE obligations depend on your role in the supply chain.
 Producers (those who first place EEE on the UK market) have the heaviest duties.
-Distributors (retailers selling EEE placed on the market by others) must offer customers free take-back of small WEEE items (those with any external dimension up to 25cm) on a like-for-like basis or join the DTS.
+Distributors (retailers selling EEE placed on the market by others) must offer customers free take-back of an equivalent old item, like-for-like, when selling new EEE — whatever its size and however the sale is made — or join the Distributor Take-back Scheme (DTS).
+Since 12 August 2025 online marketplaces are responsible for producer obligations on EEE supplied through them by non-UK sellers.

 Packaging waste and EPR